-realLibs.comis a space for liberals across the world (those who believe in open minds, free markets, individual freedom, open societies, internationalism, equality under the law, civil liberties, human rights, social mobility and tolerance) to find out what's going on in the US and around the world in matters of public policy and politics.
+realLibs.com is a space for liberals across the world -- those who believe in open minds, free markets, individual freedom, open societies, globalization, equality under the law, civil liberties, human rights, social mobility and tolerance -- to find out what's going on around the world in matters of public policy and politics.
 We provide links to the latest news and developments affecting areas of deep concern for liberals: from free speech to free trade to social tolerance.
 We also provide links to the most prominent liberal organizations around the world as well as media outlets (not necessarily liberal) and political parties who share at least some of our ideals.
-We endorse individual candidates and political parties around the world before elections are held.
+We endorse individual candidates and political parties around the globe before elections are held.

-The protection of individual, human and civil rights and liberties
+- The protection of individual rights and liberties

 Must-read book: Two Treatises on Government, By John Locke